Gareth Bale transfer news: 'He will not leave Real Madrid on loan' - Agent shuts down talk of 'makeshift' deal | Goal.com

 Gareth Bale’s agent has reiterated that the Wales international will not be leaving Real Madrid on loan, despite speculation building regarding an imminent move away from the Santiago Bernabeu.

-Jonathan Barnett has told Sky Sports: “There will be no makeshift deals to get him out of the club," he said.
+Jonathan Barnett has told Sky Sports: “There will be no makeshift deals to get him out of the club.

 “Gareth is one of the best players on the planet.
 I can guarantee you he will not be going on loan to any club.”